The Alvarez Law Firm

 Understanding how fireworks fail — and who is legally responsible — is the first step toward justice for your injuries.

-No Fee Unless We Win Nationwide Representation Free Confidential Case Review
+No Fees Unless We Recover Money for You Nationwide Representation Free Confidential Case Review

 Understanding the Danger